Lately, I have been watching more wrestling documentaries than I expected.

 I will not pretend it is not.

 I like hearing how things came together.
 I like learning about the old days.
-I
+I like understanding why certain decisions were made, why certain matches happened, why certain pushes failed, or why a storyline went in a different direction.

 That stuff is interesting.